 Why You Shouldn’t Skip Mouthwash

-Absolutely!
-Like flossing, adding mouthwash to your daily dental care routine removes food debris, bacteria, and reaches areas of the mouth that regular brushing, and even flossing, cannot.
-An oral hygiene routine that includes mouthwash has been proven to be effective at reducing tooth decay and gum disease.
+Like flossing, adding mouthwash to your daily dental care routine reduces food debris and bacteria and reaches areas of the mouth that regular brushing and even flossing can’t.
+An oral hygiene routine that includes mouthwash has been shown to reduce gingivitis, plaque, and gum disease, as well as the risk of tooth decay.
 It’s definitely something you should do at least once a day.

-Here’s what you need to know when it comes to using mouthwash to improve your dental health:
+Here’s what you need to know about using mouthwash to improve your dental health:

 Mouthwash Makes Daily Dental Care Comprehensive

-The ADA doesn’t recommend mouthwash for children who are 6 and under.
-On its website, it states: “Children younger than the age of 6 should not use mouthwash, unless directed by a dentist, because they may swallow large amounts of the liquid inadvertently.”
+The American Dental Association (ADA) doesn’t recommend mouthwash for children under six.
+Its website states: “Children younger than the age of 6 should not use mouthwash, unless directed by a dentist, because they may swallow large amounts of the liquid inadvertently.”

-That probably applies to children in general.
-But that doesn’t mean teaching your kids oral hygiene as early as possible, which includes taking them for regular cleanings at the dentist, isn’t all-important to their long-term oral health.
-Once you’re sure your kids can understand that swallowing mouthwash is not a healthy option, you can add it to their dental hygiene routine.
+That likely applies to children in general.
+But it doesn’t mean that teaching your kids about oral hygiene as early as possible, including regular dental cleanings, isn’t important for their long-term oral health.
+Once your kids understand that swallowing mouthwash isn’t healthy, you can add it to their dental hygiene routine.
 Ask your family dentist for advice if you’re wondering whether it’s time to introduce mouthwash into your child’s dental hygiene regimen.

 At-Home Dental Cleaning Care: DIY Saltwater Mouthwash

-When it comes to adults, mouthwash has real benefits for your oral health, even a simple saline mouthwash you can make at home:
+For adults, mouthwash offers real benefits for your oral health.
+You can even make a simple saline mouthwash at home:

 - Swish it around for about a minute.